metafates/buffer-language-server/README.md

 language-server = { command = "buffer-language-server" }
 ```

-Otherwise (you will the Helix editor compiled from the HEAD [latest commit])
+Otherwise (you will need the Helix editor compiled from the HEAD [latest commit])

 Add these lines to your `languages.toml`